findkit/findkit/packages/docs/docs/ui/api/params.md

 ### `tagQuery: string[][]` {#tagQuery}

 Legacy tags only filtering method.
-Please prefer the [filter](#filter) option which more intuitive and flexible to use.
+Please prefer the [filter](#filter) option which is more intuitive and flexible to use.

-Filter results using tags.

 Logical AND and OR operators are supported.